What is an infringement?

 The original piece of legislation regulating the infringements system in Victoria is the Infringements Act 2006 (Vic) (‘Infringements Act’), which came into effect on 1 July 2006.
 The Infringements Act still contains important provisions about infringement notices at the pre-enforcement stage, as well as the definition of ‘special circumstances’.

-However, as significant reform was introduced by the Fines Reform Act 2014 (Vic) (‘FR Act’) and the Fines Reform A change made to a legal document or Act of parliament.
-Act 2017 (Vic), the FR Act is now the main piece of legislation in relation to fines and infringements in Victoria.
+However, as significant reform was introduced by the Fines Reform Act 2014 (Vic) (‘FR Act’) and the Fines Reform Amendment Act 2017 (Vic), the FR Act is now the main piece of legislation in relation to fines and infringements in Victoria.